 Employment and Training Assistance

-2) must not currently be under contract with Minneapolis Employment and Training to provide Adult placement services; and
+2. must not currently be under contract with Minneapolis Employment and Training to provide Minneapolis Youth Works services; and

 - CPED is a suballocator of Low-Income Housing Tax Credits (LIHTC) for the state.
 Tax credits are offered through an annual RFP process pursuant to the Qualified Allocation Plan.
 Proposals are due annually.